 My Son Hindu Sanctuary, a UNESCO World Heritage Site, is a great sample of the ancient Champa civilization located in the southern part of Vietnam.

-The impressive Hindu-themed ruins features many beautiful stone sculptures, temples and towers in a tropical jungle surroundings.
+This impressive Hindu-themed ruins features many beautiful stone sculptures, temples and towers in a peaceful tropical jungle surroundings.
 The site once contained over 70 structures!
-Today only about 20 remain due to the destruction by the bombing.
+Today there are only about 20 remain due to the destruction by the bombing.

 We went in the afternoon and it actually wasn’t too busy!
 Everyone was pretty much spread out, which made it seem that we were alone.
 It was around $8CAD/PP. It includes a quick shuttle bus to the ruins (it’s free take it!)
 The walk would probably be around 35 mins, and the weather was all over the place, so we took the shuttle just to be safe.